drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold *[Analogs]: A molecule structurally similar to another, generally based on the same scaffold

-When a substituent is introduced at the 4' position of the nifedipine structure, the corresponding molecule is biologically inactive.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/analysis-4-substituted-analogs-nifedipine-a23b3270'><i class='fa fa-play' aria-hidden='true'></i></button>When a substituent is introduced at the 4' position of the nifedipine structure, the corresponding molecule is biologically inactive.
 This is thought to be caused by steric clashes with the receptor.

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/nife_101.png){: loading=lazy }